HallaSurvivor/Blog/_posts/2024-07-03-topological-topos-3-bonus-axioms.md

 locales fail to have enough points, so that the baire space and cantor space as sets of points may be lacking.

-Since we showed in Part 1 that spatial sequential $T_1$ locales always have enough points in $\mathcal{T}$, we see that baire space and cantor space both have enough points!
+Since we showed in [part 1][64] that spatial sequential regular locales always have enough points in $\mathcal{T}$, we see that baire space and cantor space both have enough points!
 By Propositions 3.12 and 3.13 in van den Berg and Moerdijk's